rhearjethvani/MITFutureMakers/README.md

 <a name = "Day16"></a>
-## Day 16: Friday, July 16, 2021: Ethics-Driven ML Practice
+## Day 16: Wednesday, July 21, 2021: Ethics-Driven ML Practice
 ### Objectives:
 1. To reflect on the ways that we can engage with ethical thinking while practicing ML and AI
 2. To think critically about these principals as we complete a Gender Classification activity